Liusch/jp-places/README.md

 ## description:pencil2:

-+A project for developing HTML CSS SCSS layout skills.
+- A project for developing HTML CSS SCSS layout skills.
-+Using CSS elements Grid Layot and Flexbox.
+- Using CSS elements Grid Layot and Flexbox.
-+Application of adaptive layout for different screen resolutions.
+- Application of adaptive layout for different screen resolutions.

 ### Adaptive for Iphone5/SE:small_red_triangle_down: